ethandrzb/FirstSteps_F446RE_WS2812/README.md

 1. Clone the repo
 2. Import the repo folder in STM32CubeIDE.
 It should recognize the project inside.
-3. Change `NUM_LEDS` in `Core/Inc/WS2812.h` to the number of LEDs in your LED strip or daisy chain
+3. Change the value of the `NUM_PHYSICAL_LEDS` macro in `Core/Inc/WS2812.h` to the number of LEDs in your LED strip or daisy chain
 4. Uncomment `#define EXAMPLE_1` in `Core/Src/main.c`
 5. Compile and upload the code to your STM32F446RE
 6. Happy coding!